 We thank Jennifer Bradley for this precious article about how to balance love, work, life and family when relocating internationally.

-Are you moving with your spouse or partner for an expatriate assignment?
+Are you relocating internationally with your spouse or partner for an expatriate assignment?
 Do you have questions about how moving will affect you personally and professionally?
 Are you in your new location and wondering how to start over or even if you should?

-Although work life issues are a major concern for expatriates, the majority of assignee’s partners do not receive career assistance as part of an employer sponsored relocation package.
-Researcher Yvonne McNulty found that more than half of the accompanying spouses in her group were concerned that relocating would jeopardize their careers.
+Although work life issues are a major concern for expatriates relocating internationally, the majority of assignee’s partners do not receive career assistance as part of an employer sponsored relocation package.
+Researcher Yvonne McNulty found that more than half of the accompanying spouses in her group were concerned that relocating internationally would jeopardize their careers.
 In a recent report from the Permits Foundation about two-thirds of couples no longer had dual career status during an expatriate assignment.

 Moving and Your Career

-In a mini-survey of work-life issues for expatriate accompanying spouses that I did in December 2009, the majority (85%) reported that international relocation affected their career development.
+In a mini-survey of work-life issues for expatriate accompanying spouses relocating internationally that I did in December 2009, the majority (85%) reported that international relocation affected their career development.

 Some of the work life issues identified by the participants in this survey included:

 - Change in employment status due to a career “on hold” or a lateral career move